Editing Notification Settings

 The media type and syntax of the response body message: application/json; charset=utf-8

-The example below shows how to update VEX email settings.
+The example below shows how to update Veeam Explorer for Microsoft Exchange email settings.

 Authorization: Bearer <Access-Token>